AI in Education

 - Is WCASD Addressing AI at the Elementary Level?

-What Privacy and Safety Safeguards are in Place for Student Use?
+What AI Platforms are Approved for Student Use?

-What Type of Training have Teachers and Students had on the Use of Perplexity?
+What Type of Training have Teachers and Students had on AI?

 Is There a Board Policy on the Use of Artificial Intelligence?